wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 #### How to use sign languages in your games

-Many options in the Free5e project either use the [pinpoint, sense, and observe mechanism](#pinpoint-sense-and-observe), thus not specifically stating which method is uses to communicate meaning.
+Many options in the Free5e project either use the [pinpoint, sense, and observe mechanism](#pinpoint-sense-and-observe), thus not specifically stating which method it uses to communicate meaning.
 Some parts of the game however already offer specific mechanisms for using sign language.

 ##### Example 1: The subclass feature _Cutting Words_